mit-cml/yrtoolkit/yr/tutorials/AlexaCalculator.md

 This will allow you to save any Alexa Skills to your account and use your skills on any Alexa-enabled devices that you have linked to your Amazon account.

+Plese note: If your instructor gave you access to an anonymous Alexa account then you can skip this section on how to set up an Alexa Developer Account.

 <p style="padding-bottom: 7px"></p>

 # My Calculator Tutorial